pasqua1e/f5-automation-labs/docs/class1/module4/lab1.rst

 Task 3 - HTTPS Application with Web Application Firewall
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This declaration will create an HTTP application on BIG-IQ using an HTTP template.

 Update the WAF policy with the policy available on BIG-IP::